 We often think our main barriers with fat often lie in mental issues due to the cultural stigma we were all raised in.
 That can be overcome with deep breathing, and a desire to simply “try”.
 If you switch to a proper high fat diet I can promise you won’t turn into the human whale you’re imagining, and I swear you’ll be blown away by the change in both your pain and persona.
 More often overlooked, however, is how our bodies are actually digesting fat.
 I’ve noticed this as a consistent issue with every endo client I’ve worked with, and it certainly was for me.
 Years of low fat/poor fat diets wreak havoc on your body’s ability to actually digest, assimilate, and absorb fats the way we imagine they do, and consequently we need some nutritional and supplemental therapies to start the system working properly again.
 That’s why below I list out the following issues you may encounter:

-Troubleshooting #1) I’m still not sure what a high fat diet looks like
+Troubleshooting #1) I’m still not sure what a healthy fats looks like

-I emphasize a high fat, moderate protein diet, moderate/lower carb diet for healing endo.
+I emphasize a fat as part of the foundation for healing endo.
 Many people immediately think bacon cheeseburger, hold the bun, but what I’m promoting is no Atkins style diet.
 High fat means a larger percentage of calories is coming from fat, although because fat is condensed in calories the percentage on your plate will still look quite small.
 I'm not talking about fatty cookies, baked goods, and chips, or delivered pizza and buffalo wings.
 I'm talking real food!
 That can look like any of the following meals or snacks, which aren’t often immediately considered when we think of high fat:

 See, these dishes aren’t piled with layers of greasy bacon and cheesesteaks (although they could be if that’s what you’re craving), they’re whole food meals that simply incorporate more fat and less starch.
 Fat will give you energy, strength, and lasting power… meaning you won’t be hangry in 2 hours or freak out if you forget snacks.
 This ability to “last” means your adrenals aren’t kicking in every few hours when your blood sugar drops, leading to so many ugly endo-related issues it’s not even funny.
 Fat is your friend, and replacing excess carbohydrates with it can have an immediate impact on your health and happiness.